Perhentian

 We returned to Tuna Bay with sufficient time to spare to catch the noon speedboat back to the mainland.
 The return journey was very smooth.
 The sea was so tranquil it felt more like we were on a lake; there were hardly any waves, just gentle ripples on the surface.
 On arrival at Kuala Besut, we caught Ping Anchorage's transport back to Kuala Terengganu just over 100km away to catch up with Alex Lee and with Seng Hock's folks in KT before taking the night coach back to Singapore.

 In our short stay, it felt like we had accomplished a lot, having dived the top sites in Perhentian, trekked twice and snorkelled around the housereef.
-As a diving destination, Perhentian offered a lot of easy dives in relatively shallow waters with a good variety of marine life to observe and enjoy.
+As a diving destination, Perhentian offered a lot of easy dives in relatively shallow waters with a good variety of marine life.
 Certainly worth a return visit!